What are the best ways to take different vitamins?

 American Society of Hematology: “Anemia.”

-Harvard Health Publishing: “Vitamin B12 deficiency can be sneaky, harmful.”
+Harvard Health Publishing: “Vitamin B12 deficiency can be sneaky and harmful.”

 Mayo Clinic: “Vitamin B-12.”

-U.K. National Health Service: “Vitamin B12 or folate deficiency anaemia.”
+U.K. National Health Service: “Vitamin B12 or folate deficiency anemia.”

 NIH Office of Dietary Supplements: “Vitamin B12 Fact Sheet.”